-The Gadsden Sports Complex consists of a five-field softball complex, a twelve-court tennis center, a combination football/soccer field, a baseball field, a skate park, a one-mile lighted walking track and a sports coliseum.
+The Gadsden Sports Complex consists of a five-field softball complex, two baseball fields, a twelve-court tennis center, a combination football/soccer field, a one-mile lighted walking track and a sports coliseum.
 The complex has hosted numerous regional and state-level competitions in softball, tennis, soccer, football and basketball.
 The coliseum is home for the city’s Therapeutic Recreation Department.

-Other municipalities in Etowah County also have sports complexes, and throughout the county are public parks (some with sand volleyball courts), picnic areas, playgrounds and community centers.
+Other municipalities in Etowah County also have sports complexes, and throughout the county are public parks (some with sand volleyball courts), basketball and tennis courts, picnic areas, playgrounds and community centers.

 There are several nearby offroad parks for dirt bikes, ATVs, side-by-sides, four-wheel drives, rail buggies and rock crawlers, including the Choccolocco Mountain Off Road Vehicle Park and Campground.

 The Black Creek Trail Complex is a five-mile-long crushed stone path along the Black Creek Gorge, from Noccalula Falls to Black Creek Road, with mountain biking and walking loops.
 A skateboard park and a roller/inline skating rink also are here.
 The nearby 33-mile-long Chief Ladiga Trail is a multi-use path for walking, jogging, bicycling and skating, and is Alabama's premier rails-to-trails project.